gabrielpoissant/gabrielpoissant.github.io/projects/database-design/index.md

 **Data:**
 I found a dataset about used car sales in the U.S. between 2014 and 2015.
 The data centers around car sales, giving information about the vehicle, and when and where it was sold.

-This dataset was authored by [Syed Anwar](https://www.kaggle.com/syedanwarafridi) and [published to Kaggle](https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data/data).
-It consits of 16 fields and 558,837 rows and has the following structure:

 | Column | Description | Example Value |
 |-----------|----------|---------|
 | year      | Model year of the vehicle sold | 2014 |